To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Wash your hands as often as you can (for at least 20 seconds) and minimize touching your eyes, nose and mouth.
 Watch this video from Mandy S Munchkins that went viral – it shows kids how easily a virus spreads via a water and pepper demo on Instagram.

 Avoid close contact with people, especially those experiencing symptoms.
-If possible, self-isolate even if you’re healthy.
+Whenever possible, social distance and wear a mask, even if you’re healthy.
 Research shows that this approach can significantly lessen the peak of the coronavirus infectious curve and give some breathing room to hospitals and social support services.

-If you must be around people, keep at least a 6-foot distance and avoid physical contact (wave instead of shake).
+If you must be around people, keep at least a 6-foot distance, avoid physical contact (wave instead of shake), and wear a mask.
 And pass on the fist and elbow bump – while that’s better than a handshake, those are still capable of transmitting the virus.

 Diet & Health Habits